Back to services list

 What does it involve?

-• Escalation to virtual or face to face consultation for advice and onward referral if required
+• Escalation to a virtual or face to face consultation for advice (if required)

 Surveillance duration: